 Loss of tax benefits and refunds: When you don’t file a tax return it can also cause you to lose access to vital government support programs, which are depended on having filed your taxes annually.
 These include:

 If an individual doesn’t submit a tax return, it can result in the suspension or termination of their eligibility for assistance, even if they otherwise meet all other requirements.
-Additionally, some assistance recipients may be required to repay any assistance they received prior to submitting an income tax return which will inevitably increase the burden on them financially, as well.
+Failure to file a tax return may interrupt benefit payments because eligibility for many federal and provincial programs is reassessed using annual tax information.

 Here’s What Could Happen Next